condrine/ehep2024/README.md

 Repository for EHEP 2024 school at TIFR

 ## Setup
+The codebase has been tested with python=3.11.*.
+Compatibility with lower python versions is not guaranteed.

 Follow the following commands to setup this repository to work on your system:

 ```